LlamaEdge/LlamaEdge/models.md

 ## CodeLlama-13B-Instruct

-### download the odeLlama-13B-Instruct model
+### Download the odeLlama-13B-Instruct model

 ```console
 curl -LO curl -LO https://huggingface.co/second-state/CodeLlama-13B-Instruct-GGUF/resolve/main/codellama-13b-instruct.Q4_0.gguf
 ```
-### command to run the model
+### Command to run the model

 ```console
 wasmedge --dir .:. --nn-preload default:GGML:AUTO:codellama-13b-instruct.Q4_0.gguf llama-chat.wasm -p codellama-instruct
 ```

-### command to create the API server for the model
+### Command to create the API server for the model

 This model isn't suitable for creating a API server

 ### Get the sha256sum of the model

-Please check the sha256sum of the downloaded model file to make sure it is correct:
+Please check the sha256sum of the Downloaded model file to make sure it is correct:

 ```
 shasum -a 256 codellama-13b-instruct.Q4_0.gguf